 You should feel free to wear makeup whenever you feel like it—no judgement.
 To be perfectly frank, we're guilty of slapping on mascara and concealer before a workout too.
 At the same time, we never want you to feel like you have to wear makeup, your bare face is part of you and we're here for it.
 That said, we thought it important to find out when wearing makeup may be detrimental to your skin.
-That way, you can make a more information decision when you decide to brush it on or wash it off.
+That way, you can make a more informed decision when you decide to brush it on or wash it off.

 To help us out, we tapped two extraordinarily knowledgable dermatologists—Dr. Paul Jarrod Frank, a cosmetic dermatologist and the founder of PFrankMD Skin Salon, and Dr. Dendy Engelman, a board-certified dermatologist and dermatological surgeon.
 Ahead, they shed some light on the five instances when it's better for the health of your skin to go bare-faced.
 Read on for their sage advice.